ublue-os/bazzite/README.md

 - Steam and Lutris preinstalled on the image as layered packages.
 - [Discover Overlay](https://github.com/trigg/Discover) for Discord pre-installed and automatically launches in both Game mode and on the Desktop if Discord is installed.
 [View the official documentation here](https://trigg.github.io/Discover/bazzite).
 - Uses ZRAM<sub><sup>(4GB)</sup></sub> with the ZSTD compression algorithm by default with the option to switch back to a 1GB swap file and set a custom size for it if desired.
-- Kyber I/O scheduler to prevent I/O starvation when installing games or during background `duperemove` and `rmlint` processes.
+- Kyber I/O scheduler to prevent I/O starvation when installing games or during background `duperemove` process.
 - Applies SteamOS's kernel parameters.
 - Color calibrated display profiles for matte and reflective Steam Deck screens included.
 - Default-disabled power-user features, including: